Prajakta Koli: Media

-In February 2019 she was part of Forbes' list of 30 under 30 and in Outlook Business Magazine's list of Women of Worth and Entrepreneur India's list of 35 under 35 along with winning Cosmopolitans YouTuber of the Year award.
+In February 2019, she was part of Forbes list of 30 under 30 and in Outlook Business Magazine's list of Women of Worth and Entrepreneur Indias list of 35 under 35 along with winning Cosmopolitans YouTuber of the Year award.

 In January 2020, she was included in the annual "Cool list" of the gossip magazine Grazia India, and in April 2020 she was featured on the cover of the magazine BW Businessworld as part of their Most Influential Women's list.

 She was presented an award by Chief Minister Arvind Kejriwal along with Cameron MacKay, High Commissioner of Canada in India, in recognition of her helping women's causes during International Women's Day in March 2022.

 In June 2022, she was awarded the "Star Influencer Award" by Femina India.

 In March 2024, she was awarded Climate Influencer of the Year by NDTV.

 Social initiatives

 2016–2019

 On World Mental Health Day in 2016, Koli launched her campaign #iPledgeToBeMe which addresses mental health, well-being and body shaming.
-She shared her experiences of body shaming and wrote a rap song, "Shameless", in May 2017.
+She shared her experiences of body shaming and wrote a rap song, "Shameless", featuring Indian rapper Raftaar, in May 2017.

 In 2018, Prajakta was invited to the United Nations headquarters on the occasion of International Day of Tolerance, as an ambassador for YouTube's global initiative, Creators for Change program.
 In 2018, she participated in the #GirlsCount campaign for One.Org.

 In September 2019, she traveled to the UN as a delegate to participate in the International Day of Tolerance and for the Goalkeepers program.
 She has also been appointed a new member to the 2022-24 Goalkeepers Advisory Group.